Ulverston 5-day Weather Forecast

 How to use the map

 The weather map and information shown above is centred on Ulverston.
 The colours overlaid on the map represent peak wind speed (gusts).
 The map also shows wind direction and temperature.
-You can view all 5 days of the forecast by dragging the pointer showing the time to the right, along the bottom of the map, and also by dragging the information bar.
+You can view all 5 days of the forecast by dragging the pointer showing the time to the right, along the bottom of the map, or by dragging the information bar.
+You can also extend the forecast to 9 days.
 You can change the map background by clicking on the icon at the top right of the map, and selecting an alternative overlay, such as temperature, rain, or snow.

 Impact of extreme weather on outdoor events